-In 2015, we invested RMB24.0 million in five PRC companies which are engaged in the provision of educational products and services.
-In 2016, we invested RMB12.8 million in three companies which are mainly engaged in the provision of educational products and services.
-In 2017, we invested RMB50.5 million in three companies which are mainly engaged in the provision of IT, educational products and services.
-In 2018, we invested RMB18.5 million in three companies which are mainly engaged in the provision of IT and educational products and services.
-In 2018, we acquired Wuhan Haoxiaozi Robot Technology Co., Ltd. (or "RTEC"), one of the largest K-12 robotics programming education service providers in Hunan and Hubei provinces in China.
+In 2015, we invested RMB24.0 million in five PRC companies that are engaged in the provision of educational products and services.
+In 2016, we invested RMB12.8 million in three companies that are mainly engaged in the provision of educational products and services.
+In 2017, we invested RMB50.5 million in three companies that are mainly engaged in the provision of IT, educational products and services, and we disposed of our investment in one of them with a consideration of RMB22.5 million (US\$3.5 million) in 2021.
+In 2018, we invested RMB18.5 million in three companies that are mainly engaged in the provision of IT and educational products and services.
+In 2018, we acquired Wuhan Haoxiaozi Robot Technology Co., Ltd. (or "RTEC"), one of the largest childhood and adolescent robotics programming education service providers in Hunan and Hubei provinces in China.
 In 2019, we invested RMB10.0 million in one PRC company which is mainly engaged in investment management businesses.

-The table below sets forth the respective revenues and assets of Tarena and our wholly-owned subsidiaries and our consolidated VIE as of the dates and for the periods indicated:
+The table below sets forth the percentages of the respective revenues and assets of Tarena and our wholly owned subsidiaries and the consolidated VIE as of the dates and for the periods indicated:

-Net Revenues (1) Total Assets (1) For the year ended December 31, 2018 For the year ended December 31, 2019 For the year ended December 31, 2020 As of December 31, 2020 Tarena and its wholly-owned subsidiaries 100 % 98.4 % 6.7 % 8.9 % Consolidated VIE 0.0 %(2) 1.6 % (2) 93.3 % 91.1 % Total 100.0 % 100.0 % 100.0 % 100.0 %
+Net Revenues (1) Total Assets (1)

+For the year ended December 31, 2019 For the year ended December 31, 2020 For the year ended December 31, 2021 As of December 31, 2021

+Tarena and our wholly owned subsidiaries 98.4 % 93.3 % 94.1 % 86.5 %

+Consolidated VIE 1.6 % 6.7 % 5.9 % 13.5 %

+Total 100.0 % 100.0 % 100.0 % 100.0 %

-- (1) The percentages exclude the inter-company transactions and balances between Tarena and wholly-owned subsidiaries and the consolidated VIEs. - (2) The net revenues from consolidated VIEs are immaterial and accounted for 0.0% due to rounding.
+The percentages exclude the inter-company transactions and balances between Tarena and our wholly owned subsidiaries and the consolidated VIE.

-We have dual headquarters in China.
+One of our headquarters is located in Beijing, China.
 Our principal executive offices in Beijing are located at 6/F, No. 1 Andingmenwai Street, Litchi Tower, Chaoyang District, Beijing 100011, China, People's Republic of China.
 Our telephone number at this address is +86 10 6213 5687.
 Our principal executive offices in Hangzhou are located at 1/F, Block A, Training Building, 65 Kejiyuan Road, Baiyang Jie Dao, Economic Development District, Hangzhou 310000, People's Republic of China.
 Our telephone number at this address is +86 571 5602 0827.
 Our registered office in the Cayman Islands is located at the offices of Conyers Trust Company (Cayman) Limited, Cricket Square, Hutchins Drive, PO Box 2681, Grand Cayman KY1-1111, Cayman Islands.